 Apple Maps has improved significantly over the years and is now miles ahead of its initial version in terms of reliability, accuracy and features.
-As part of the latest set of improvements in Maps, users can now search for various points of interests along their route while navigating, stuff like gas stations, restaurants, shops, motels and other businesses.
+As part of another set of improvements in Maps, users can search for various points of interests along their route while navigating, stuff like gas stations, restaurants, shops, motels and other businesses.

 You can then add a quick stop to your plotted route and even get an estimate of how it will impact the length of your trip.